polterguy/phosphorusfive/plugins/extras/p5.security/README.md

 The above code will create "john-doe" as a user in your system, and store him into your _"auth.hl"_ file.

-Notice, only _"root"_ accounts can create new, edit or delete users in your systems.
+Notice, only _"root"_ accounts can create new, edit, or delete users in your systems.
 Notice also, that we say root accounts in plural form.
-Contrary to on Linux, where there in general terms can only exist one root account - In P5 you can have as many root accounts as you wish.
+Contrary to on Linux, where there in general terms can only exist one root account - In P5 you can have as many root accounts as you wish, with different usernames.
 I encourage you to keep your root accounts to a minimum though.
 Preferably, only one!

-Also notice, that only the root account(s) can actually read or modify your _"auth.hl"_ file in your system directly, using for instance *[load-file]* or *[save-file]* etc. Your _"auth.hl"_ file, or if you choose to use another filename for it, is in general terms, the by far most protected file in your file system.
+Also notice, that only the root account(s) can actually read or modify your _"auth.hl"_ file in your system directly, using for instance *[load-file]* or *[save-file]* etc. Your _"auth.hl"_ file, or if you choose to use another filename for it, is in general terms, the by far best protected file in your file system.

 ## Users and your filesystem